cockroachdb/docs/cockroachcloud/backups-page.md

 The backups that Cockroach Labs runs for you can be viewed on the [Backups page](#backups-page).

 {{site.data.alerts.callout_info}}
 Currently, you cannot access the backups that Cockroach Labs runs to restore your data.
 In the future, you will be able to restore databases and tables from the CockroachCloud Console.
+If you need to access these backups, please [contact Support](https://support.cockroachlabs.com/hc/en-us).

 In the meantime, you can [back up and restore data manually](#back-up-and-restore-data-manually) or [back up from a self-hosted CockroachDB cluster and restore into a CockroachCloud cluster](#back-up-a-self-hosted-cockroachdb-cluster-and-restore-into-a-cockroachcloud-cluster).
-If you require further assistance, please [contact Support](https://support.cockroachlabs.com/hc/en-us).
 {{site.data.alerts.end}}

 ## Backups page